laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-dcbor.md

 {::boilerplate bcp14-tagged}

-# Common CBOR Deterministic Encoding Profile {#dep}
+# Common CBOR Deterministic Encoding Profile (CDE) {#dep}

-{{Section 4.2.1 of -cbor}} defines _Core Deterministic Encoding Requirements_ for CBOR.
+This specification defines the *Common CBOR Deterministic Encoding Profile* (CDE) based on the _Core Deterministic Encoding Requirements_ defined for CBOR in
-It mandates to keep with what are only recommendations for Preferred Encoding for regular CBOR encoders.
+{{Section 4.2.1 of -cbor}}.

+In many cases, CBOR provides more than one way to encode a data item, but also provides a recommendation for a *Preferred Encoding*.
+The *CoRE Deterministic Encoding Requirements* generally pick the preferred encodings as mandatory; they also pick additional choices such as definite-length encoding.
-It adds mandates for definite-length encoding and for a map ordering based on lexicographic ordering of the (deterministically) encoded map keys.
+Finally, it defines a map ordering based on lexicographic ordering of the (deterministically) encoded map keys.

-Note that this specific set of requirements is elective — in principle, other variants of deterministic encoding can be defined (and have been, now being phased out slowly, as detailed in {{Section 4.2.3 of -cbor}}), or (as many applications of CBOR do today) deterministic encoding is not used at all.
+Note that this specific set of requirements is elective — in principle, other variants of deterministic encoding can be defined (and have been, now being phased out slowly, as detailed in {{Section 4.2.3 of -cbor}}).
+In many applications of CBOR today, deterministic encoding is not used at all, as its restriction of choices can create some additional performance cost and code complexity.

-The core requirements are designed, however, to provide well-understood and easy to implement rules while maximizing coverage, i.e., the subset of CBOR data items that are fully specified by these rules, and also placing minimal burden on implementations.
+The core requirements are designed to provide well-understood and easy-to-implement rules while maximizing coverage, i.e., the subset of CBOR data items that are fully specified by these rules, and also placing minimal burden on implementations.

 {{Section 4.2.2 of -cbor}} picks up on the interaction of extensibility (CBOR tags) and deterministic encoding.